ecpolley/Data_Challenge_2017/README.md

 People are encouraged to work in teams.
 Each team is allowed to submit up to 3 estimates, but no results will be revealed until the end.
 The last submission from a team will be considered the official one, but others can be used for discussion.

 Submissions are due December 18th, 5:00pm local time.
 If a team is in multiple time zones, local time based on who emails me (Eric) the results.
-Results will be revealed at hte December 20th Statistics Methods Forum.
+Results will be revealed at hte December 20th Statistical Methods Forum.
 Each team will be asked to provide a short description of their analytic approach at the forum.